JunfeiWU/JunfeiWu.github.io/index.md

 With over seven years of experience in physical geography, I've developed expertise in climate change, remote sensing, hydrological modeling, and fieldwork, and I’ve published two papers.

 Currently, I work as a data product manager at DiDi Global, China’s largest online taxi booking company.
 While this role has been valuable, I have discovered my true passion for academic research.
-I am now seeking a PhD program to explore how short-term environmental changes impact communities and individuals, and to develop innovative solutions for improving resilience.
+I am now seeking a PhD program to explore how short-term environmental changes impact communities and individuals, and to develop innovative solutions to enhance resilience.

 If you’d like to know more about me, feel free to email me at wujunfei5945@gmail.com.
 I would be delighted to communicate with you.

+---

 ## Work Experience